Budapest Airport Guide 2026: Terminals & Transport

 Is there only one terminal at Budapest Airport?

-Budapest Airport has one main terminal building divided into two sub-terminals: Terminal 2A (mainly Schengen/EU flights) and Terminal 2B (non-Schengen and long-haul).
-There is no Terminal 1 in active use — the original Terminal 1 building closed in 2012 and has not been reopened for passenger operations.
+Budapest Airport has one complex with two separate check-in buildings, Terminal 2A and Terminal 2B, and your airline decides which one you use, not your destination.
+2A is the full-service building (Lufthansa, KLM, Air France, Turkish, LOT and the rest); 2B is where Ryanair, Wizz Air and easyJet check in, along with British Airways and Emirates.
+The Schengen split decides your gate letter, not your terminal.
+There is no Terminal 1 in active use.
+The original Terminal 1 building closed in 2012 and has not been reopened for passenger operations.
 When people refer to “the terminal” at BUD, they mean this single building complex, which handles all current commercial passenger flights.

 How long does it take to get from Budapest Airport to the city centre?